Guide

 What assets are included in a business sale?

-- Goodwill — intangible value above the net asset value of the business
+• Goodwill — intangible value above the net asset value of the business

-- Shares in the trading company (share sale) or individual business assets (trade and asset sale)
+• Shares in the trading company (share sale) or individual business assets (trade and asset sale)

-- Commercial property — taxed as a non-residential property gain
+• Commercial property — taxed as a non-residential property gain

-- Plant and machinery — often taxed via the capital allowances balancing charge mechanism, not CGT
+• Plant and machinery — often taxed via the capital allowances balancing charge mechanism, not CGT

 Worked example

 Emma has owned 100% of a trading limited company as sole director for 8 years.
 She sells her shares for £1,400,000.
-Her original share subscription was £100.
+Her original subscription cost was £100.
 Her taxable income for the year is £80,000.

-Without BADR, the full gain at 24% would have been £335,256 — a saving of £100,000 from the relief.
+Without BADR, the full gain at 24% would have been £335,256.
+The relief saves her £60,000.

 Estimate your CGT on a business sale

 Enter your proceeds and cost basis in the calculator to see a 2026/27 CGT estimate.
-For BADR calculations, apply 14% to the qualifying portion manually.
+For BADR calculations, apply 18% to the qualifying portion manually.

 Open the CGT calculator